 John Dickens was born in London on 21 August 1785, the son of William Dickens (1719-1785) and Elizabeth Ball (1745-1824), two important servants to John Crewe, a rich Cheshire landowner.
 William Dickens died two months after John was born he was raised by his mother who continued to work for the Crewe household.
+The Crewe family used their contacts to help John get a position as a clerk in the Royal Navy Pay Office, initially at Somerset House in London and from 1807 at Portsmouth in Hampshire.

 John Dickens found it difficult to provide for his growing family on his income.
 His pay had been cut when he was transferred from Portsmouth to London but he carried on spending at a rate that was more than his income.
 Soon his debts had become so severe that all the household goods were sold in an attempt to pay his bills.